MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Update-MgCommunicationOnlineMeeting.md

   - `[SessionId <String>]`: key: id of session
   - `[UserId <String>]`: key: id of user

-JOININFORMATION `<IMicrosoftGraphItemBody>`: itemBody
+JOININFORMATION <IMicrosoftGraphItemBody>: itemBody
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of the item.
   - `[ContentType <String>]`: bodyType

-LOBBYBYPASSSETTINGS `<IMicrosoftGraphLobbyBypassSettings>`: lobbyBypassSettings
+JOINMEETINGIDSETTINGS <IMicrosoftGraphJoinMeetingIdSettings>: joinMeetingIdSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[IsPasscodeRequired <Boolean?>]`: Indicates whether a passcode is required to join a meeting when using joinMeetingId.
+Optional.
+  - `[JoinMeetingId <String>]`: The meeting ID to be used to join a meeting.
+Optional.
+Read-only.
+  - `[Passcode <String>]`: The passcode to join a meeting.
+Optional.
+Read-only.

+LOBBYBYPASSSETTINGS <IMicrosoftGraphLobbyBypassSettings>: lobbyBypassSettings
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsDialInBypassEnabled <Boolean?>]`: Specifies whether or not to always let dial-in callers bypass the lobby.
 Optional.
   - `[Scope <String>]`: lobbyBypassScope

-PARTICIPANTS `<IMicrosoftGraphMeetingParticipants>`: meetingParticipants
+PARTICIPANTS <IMicrosoftGraphMeetingParticipants>: meetingParticipants
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Attendees <IMicrosoftGraphMeetingParticipantInfo[]>]`:
     - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet